 - We're told how Harry and Hermione each perceived the scent in Slughorn's Potions Class (HBP9).
-Harry smelled treacle tart, a broomstick handle, and a flowery smell from the Burrow - possibly honeysuckle in the air as he watched Ginny flying on her broom (GF5); Hermione mentioned smelling parchment and freshly mown grass; her third smell is Ron's hair (BLC).
+Harry smelled treacle tart, a broomstick handle, and a flowery smell from the Burrow - possibly honeysuckle in the air as he watched Ginny flying on her broom (GF5); Hermione mentioned scents of parchment and freshly-mown grass; her third smell is Ron's hair (BLC).

 - Merope Riddle tricked Tom Riddle into marrying her with a love potion, possibly Amortentia (HBP10).
 Even coming from a loveless marriage, baby Tom might have understood love if his mother had lived and cared for him (BLC)